KelvinPH/KH-ImageOptimizer/README.md

-Sure!
-Here is the description in plain text for the README file:

----

 # KH ImageOptimizer

 **KH ImageOptimizer** is a user-friendly and efficient image resizing and optimization tool designed to simplify the process of reducing image file sizes while maintaining quality.
 This project features a graphical user interface (GUI) built with Tkinter, making it accessible for users of all skill levels.